sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 ### "swidpath" URI Scheme Registration

-There is a need for a scheme name that can be used in URIs to indentify a collection of specific SWID/CoSWID tags with data elements that match an XPath expression, such as the use of the link entry as described in section {{model-link}}) of this document.
+There is a need for a scheme name that can be used in URIs to indentify a collection of specific SWID/CoSWID tags with data elements that match an XPath expression, such as the use of the link entry as described in Section {{model-link}}) of this document.
 Since this scheme is used in a standards track document and an ISO standard, this scheme needs to be used without fear of conflicts with current or future actual schemes.
 The scheme "swidpath" is hereby registered as a 'permanent' scheme for that purpose.

 The "swidpath" scheme is specified as follows:

 Scheme syntax:  The scheme speific part consists of an XPath expression as defined by {{-xpath}}.
-The included XPath expression will be URI encoded according to {{RFC3986}} section 2.1.
+The included XPath expression will be URI encoded according to {{RFC3986}} Section 2.1.

 Scheme semantics:  URIs in the "swidpath" scheme are to be used specify the data that must be found in a given SWID/CoSWID tag for that tag to be considered a matching tag to be included in the identified tag collection.
 Tags to be evaluated include all tags in the context of where the tag is referenced from.
 For example, when a tag is installed on a given device, that tag can reference related tags on the same device using this URI scheme.
-A tag is matching if the XPath evaluation result value has an effective boolean value of "true" according to {{-xpath}} section 2.4.3. rence related tags on the same device using this URI scheme.
+A tag is matching if the XPath evaluation result value has an effective boolean value of "true" according to {{-xpath}} Section 2.4.3. rence related tags on the same device using this URI scheme.

 Encoding considerations:  See Section 2.5 of {{RFC3986}} for guidelines.